or

 Making Lawar Bali is Time-consuming

 Like other Balinese foods, Lawar also takes a long time in the making process.
-It approximately takes a half day or one night to make it, depending on how much the quantity of the Lawar they made.
+It approximately takes a half day or one night to make it, depending on how much the quantity of Lawar they made.

 Short Shelf Life